AKSHAT3272/Assignment-3-Collaborative-Software-Development/README.md

 ## User Stories
-As a ...
-I would like to...
-So that... organizer	post a challenge with its solution	 participants can solve them organizer	see how many participants have attempted to solve my challenges 	 I can figure out how hard they are organizer 	remove challenges  	 nobody can submit solutions participant 	browse challenges before I attempt them 	 I determine which ones I want try participant	would like to submit my solution 	 I can see if my solution is correct participant 	be able to see the expected outcome before I submit my results 	 I can understand the problem better admin	add and remove new users 	 people can use my system admin	see all problems, outcomes and solutions 	 analyze how people use my system
+User Stories

+As a ...	    |   I would like to...	               								 | So that...

+organizer	 |  post a challenge with its solution	 							 | participants can solve them

+organizer	 |  see how many participants have attempted to solve my challenges  | I can figure out how hard they are

+organizer 	 |  remove challenges  												 | nobody can submit solutions

+participant  |  browse challenges before I attempt them 					     | I determine which ones I want try

+participant	 |  would like to submit my solution 	 							 | I can see if my solution is correct

+participant  |  be able to see the expected outcome before I submit my results 	 | I can understand the problem better

+admin	     |  add and remove new users 										 | people can use my system

+admin	     |  see all problems, outcomes and solutions 						 | analyze how people use my system

 ## Login Page
 ![Screenshot](https://github.com/AKSHAT3272/Assignment-3-Collaborative-Software-Development/blob/master/Screenshots/login.png)